Building/Packaging unikernels

 Then we can build the image by simply running the following command inside the repository:

-easier access of the tar, Nix creates a symlink of the tar file in the CWD.
-The
+The above command will create a container image in a tar inside Nix's store.
+For easier access of the tar, Nix creates a symlink of the tar file in the CWD.
+The symlink will be named as result

 .
 Therefore, we can load the container image with: